awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 }
 ```

-For more information about these encryption context condition keys, see [Using policy conditions with AWS KMS](policy-conditions.md)\.
+For more information about these encryption context condition keys, see [Condition keys for AWS KMS](policy-conditions.md)\.

 ### Encryption context in grants<a name="encryption-context-grants"></a>